Koonkie-Cloud-Services/MAGSplitter/README.md

 # MAGSplitter
-Script to split MAG files into individual MAG files.
+Script downstream of a community MetaPathways run, to split results by metagenomic bin.
+Used for metagenomic bin-specific pathway inference from Pathway Tools.

 ### Background Information
 ***